mrivasm/SSO-API-ExpenseTracker/README.md

 - **Get All Expense Categories**: `GET /api/expense-categories`
 - **Get All Credit Cards**: `GET /api/credit-cards`

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.

-## Contact
-For questions or feedback, please contact [learnsmartcoding@gmail.com](mailto:learnsmartcoding@gmail.com).